paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-107-renewable-energy-research-and-development.md

 **(c) Consultation** In carrying out this section, the Secretary shall consult with the Secretary of Energy.

-**(d) Funding**

-(1) **Mandatory funding** — Of the funds of the Commodity Credit Corporation, the Secretary shall use to carry out this section $1,000,000 for each of fiscal years 2008 through 2018.

-(2) **Discretionary funding** — There is authorized to be appropriated to carry out this section $1,000,000 for each of fiscal years 2014 through 2018.
+**(d) Authorization of appropriations** There is authorized to be appropriated to carry out this section $2,000,000 for each of fiscal years 2019 through 2023.

 ### Statutory Notes